Pricing model evolution: "AI conversations" tierMeta introduced a new category for AI-initiated conversations (when an LLM agent is the originator). Pricing TBA but expected lower than Marketing.

 After: split into two templates.

-typescript// Template 1: utility_shipped "Hi {{1}}, your order #{{2}} has shipped!
+TypeScript// Template 1: utility_shipped "Hi {{1}}, your order #{{2}} has shipped!
 Tracking: {{3}}" // Template 2: marketing_followup "Thanks for shopping {{1}}!
 Code SAVE20 for 20% off your next order."

 Two conversations, but the first is paid at Utility ($0.015) instead of Marketing ($0.025).
 Net cost less.